What We Offer

-Puppy Elementary (First class is an orientation – humans only, no dogs)
+Puppy Elementary (First class is orientation – humans only, no dogs)

-Dogma High is open to dogs of any age that have primary knowledge of the basic commands: sit, stay, come, down.
+Dogma High is open to any dog over 6 months with foundational knowledge of basic commands: sit, stay, come, down.
 The class will review these commands and then take them to the next level employing distractions and increased duration to strengthen your dog’s response.
-This class also teaches focus and impulse control with exercises such as “leave it,” and utilizes effective clicker training techniques (the clicker is recommended, but optional).
-Class activities and exercises may incorporate socializing, loose leash walking techniques and calming ovals.
-This class presents a fun-filled, action-packed challenge for both you and your dog.
-An optional field trip to the dog park may be included.
+This class also teaches impulse control such as “leave it” and “wait”.
+Clickers are optional.
+Class activities and exercises incorporate “figure 8” loose leash walking, calming ovals, games and tricks.
+A fun-filled, action-packed challenge for both you and your dog.
 Click Here For Current Schedule

 Good Dogma U./CGC

-This is our most advanced class, designed to reinforce and add challenge to the basic commands your dog has mastered.
+Our most advanced class, designed to reinforce and add challenge to the basic commands your dog has mastered.
 We’ll take the loose leash heel to the next step, working off leash and incorporating turns, halts, speed variations and distractions.
-The class will also practice distance commands, hand signals, and begin the phasing out of lures and treats.
-This class includes the 10 “tests” required for your dog to pass the AKC Canine Good Citizenship.
+The class will practice distance commands, utilize hand signals, and begin the phasing out of lures and treats.
+This class includes review and practice of the 10 “tests” for AKC Canine Good Citizenship certification.
 An opportunity to take the test at the last class meeting can be arranged with prior notice to the instructor.
 Click Here For Current Schedule

 Does your dog lunge, growl, or bark at other dogs when out for a walk?
 This 45 minute workshop will address on-leash “reactive” behavior and how to manage it.
-While unpleasant, this behavior more often indicates excitement or fear more than aggression.
+While frightening and unpleasant, this behavior more often indicates excitement or fear more than aggression.
 Often it can be “the other end of the leash” that feeds the behavior and inadvertently reinforces it.
-This class will teach you how to anticipate a reactive burst and provide alternative responses in order to redirect, and eventually eliminate the behavior.
-A focus command and calming exercise are also incorporated into the behavior modification process.
-This outdoor workshop is small and will be limited to five dogs per session.
-The cost of the workshop is $25.
+This class will teach you how to anticipate a reactive burst and provide calm alternative responses in order to redirect and manage the behavior.
+Basic commands are also incorporated into the process.
+This outdoor workshop is limited to five dogs per session.
+The cost is $25.
+There are no discounts applicable.
 Click Here For Current Schedule